Admission Requirements—Domestic Applicants

 - Evidence of active practice in ministry leadership for at least three years after completion of the first theological degree and current involvement in ministry leadership.
 This must include a written letter of support for doctoral studies from the applicant’s current ministry assignment.

 - A 1,500-word written statement that addresses ministerial and educational goals; personal, spiritual, and leadership journey; and recent theological reading.
 Please contact the Office of the Doctor of Ministry for details on completing this admission requirement.

 - Three letters of reference attesting to the applicant’s personal character, academic ability, and ministerial skills.
 Forms are included with application materials.

 - A current résumé

 - A personal interview with the program director may be required.

-- Applicants for whom English is a second language must demonstrate language aptitude for advanced studies at the doctoral level by a score of 550 on the Test of English as a Foreign Language (TOEFL) and pass a test of written English.
 Students who have completed at least 48 units in an accredited English-speaking program just prior to application may be admitted without the TOEFL.

 - Nonrefundable $45 application fee.

 Fax: (626) 815-4545

 Admission Requirements—International Applicants